Cadence Design Systems (NASDAQ:CDNS) Releases Q3 2021 Earnings Guidance

-Cadence Design Systems (NASDAQ:CDNS) issued an update on its third quarter 2021 earnings guidance on Monday morning.
+Cadence Design Systems (NASDAQ:CDNS) updated its third quarter 2021 earnings guidance on Monday.
 The company provided earnings per share (EPS) guidance of $0.740-$0.760 for the period, compared to the Thomson Reuters consensus estimate of $0.740.
 The company issued revenue guidance of $730 million-$750 million, compared to the consensus revenue estimate of $722.56 million.Cadence Design Systems also updated its FY 2021 guidance to $3.140-$3.200 EPS.

-Cadence Design Systems (NASDAQ:CDNS) last issued its quarterly earnings data on Sunday, April 25th.
-The software maker reported $0.83 earnings per share (EPS) for the quarter, topping the Thomson Reuters’ consensus estimate of $0.75 by $0.08.
-The business had revenue of $736.03 million for the quarter, compared to analysts’ expectations of $717.79 million.
-Cadence Design Systems had a return on equity of 27.00% and a net margin of 23.34%.
-The company’s revenue for the quarter was up 19.1% on a year-over-year basis.
-During the same period in the prior year, the firm earned $0.60 EPS.
-On average, analysts predict that Cadence Design Systems will post 2.39 EPS for the current fiscal year.
+A number of brokerages recently weighed in on CDNS.
+Robert W. Baird restated an outperform rating and set a $144.97 target price (down from $160.00) on shares of Cadence Design Systems in a report on Tuesday, July 27th.
+Wells Fargo & Company set a $137.72 target price on shares of Cadence Design Systems and gave the stock a buy rating in a report on Wednesday, July 14th.
+Westpark Capital began coverage on shares of Cadence Design Systems in a report on Thursday, July 15th.
+They set a buy rating and a $168.00 target price for the company.
+KeyCorp upped their price target on shares of Cadence Design Systems from $162.00 to $166.00 and gave the company an overweight rating in a research report on Tuesday, July 27th.
+Finally, DA Davidson upped their price target on shares of Cadence Design Systems from $155.00 to $165.00 and gave the company a buy rating in a research report on Tuesday, April 27th.
+One investment analyst has rated the stock with a sell rating, two have assigned a hold rating and eleven have issued a buy rating to the company.
+The company currently has an average rating of Buy and an average price target of $149.55.

-In other news, CEO Lip Bu Tan sold 50,000 shares of the stock in a transaction on Thursday, July 15th.
+In other Cadence Design Systems news, VP Paul Cunningham sold 1,000 shares of the firm’s stock in a transaction on Friday, July 23rd.
+The shares were sold at an average price of $143.59, for a total value of $143,590.00.
+Following the sale, the vice president now directly owns 98,521 shares in the company, valued at approximately $14,146,630.39.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through the SEC website.
+Also, CEO Lip Bu Tan sold 50,000 shares of the firm’s stock in a transaction on Thursday, July 15th.
 The stock was sold at an average price of $137.43, for a total transaction of $6,871,500.00.
-The transaction was disclosed in a filing with the SEC, which is accessible through this hyperlink.
-Also, VP Paul Cunningham sold 1,000 shares of the stock in a transaction on Wednesday, June 23rd.
-The stock was sold at an average price of $133.97, for a total value of $133,970.00.
-Following the transaction, the vice president now directly owns 100,218 shares in the company, valued at approximately $13,426,205.46.
 The disclosure for this sale can be found here.
-Insiders have sold a total of 152,000 shares of company stock worth $19,712,760 in the last three months.
-Corporate insiders own 2.31% of the company’s stock.
+Insiders sold a total of 153,000 shares of company stock worth $19,856,350 over the last quarter.
+2.31% of the stock is currently owned by company insiders.

 About Cadence Design Systems